AjeyPaiK/chaos/README.md

 ### First Run
 - The watch will automatically start showing the Lorenz attractor
 - The pattern will begin evolving immediately
-- Wake-up every 3 seconds for continuous evolution
+- Wake-up every 0.5 seconds for continuous evolution
+- Moon phase and sunrise/sunset will display based on configured location

 ## Demo GIF Generator